Putni tovaruš: Contents and description

-Most of the prayers of the book were translated from German language into Croatian, using a dialectal mixture of Chakavian, Štokavian and Kajkavian, as a representative of the Ozalj literary circle.
+Most of the prayers of the book were translated from the German language into Croatian, using a dialectal mixture of Chakavian, Štokavian and Kajkavian, as a representative of the Ozalj literary circle.
 Much of the text is considered to be of high literary quality, which led to its reissues in 1687 and 1715, Ljubljana.
 According to critic and poet Zvonimir Bartolić, some of the prose texts reach the expressive achievements of poetry, calling the work a jewel in the Croatian baroque literature and one of its most important achievements.